Sorites paradox: Denying the existence of heaps

 One may object to the first premise by denying that 1000000 grains of sand make a heap.
 But 1000000 is just an arbitrary large number, and the argument will apply with any such number.
 So the response must deny outright that there are such things as heaps.
 Peter Unger defends this solution.
 However, A. J. Ayer repudiated it when presented with it by Unger: "If we regard everything as being composed of atoms, and think of Unger as consisting not of cells but of the atoms which compose the cells, then, as David Wiggins has pointed out to me, a similar argument could be used to prove that Unger, so far from being non-existent, is identical with everything that there is.
 We have only to substitute for the premise that the subtraction of one atom from Unger's body never makes any difference to his existence the premise that the addition of one atom to it never makes any difference either."

 Setting a fixed boundary

 A common first response to the paradox is to term any set of grains that has more than a certain number of grains in it a heap.
 If one were to define the "fixed boundary" at 10000 grains then one would claim that for fewer than 10000, it is not a heap; for 10000 or more, then it is a heap.

 Collins argues that such solutions are unsatisfactory as there seems little significance to the difference between 9999 grains and 10000 grains.
 The boundary, wherever it may be set, remains arbitrary, and so its precision is misleading.
 It is objectionable on both philosophical and linguistic grounds: the former on account of its arbitrariness and the latter on the ground that it is simply not how natural language is used.
+Nonetheless, the neurological phenomenon of subitizing suggests a naturally occurring, non-arbitrary minimum value of 4 grains for the boundary: when the number of grains of sand can be subitized, it can no longer be an indefinite quantity ("heap").